Abalinx 15 September 2018 Peter Adamis

 The Liberal Party, over the past 28 years, in their infinite wisdom have consistently made errors of judgement in their selection of candidates.
 There are numerous cases of selecting a square peg into a round hole and wonder post-election time why the candidate did not meet with their expectations.
 In other cases, young Liberals were thrown into the fire after being selected for an electorate that could not be won.
 It is like fighting an enemy who has the hearts and minds of the people and expecting to see changes occur overnight.

 Some of these young Liberals are so eager to make their mark when a seat is offered to them that they fail to see the long term effects and that they are being given a poison chalice.
 It’s time the Liberal party selected candidates that will suit the electorate and not base their selection on status, wealth and personal egos.
 Those days are gone and it is time the liberal Party realised that we are in a new century.
-A copy of the article may be downloaded by clicking on: Karina Okotel for Chisholm

 A lawyer by profession, a great communicator, well liked, a conservative, a team player and someone who believes in good government, strong economy small business, safety net for families, equality and a fair go for battlers.
 She has a Christian, family orientated philosophy which is in line with the majority of the Chisholm electorate, many of who have migrant backgrounds in their second and third generations.
 Discussions with the various community leaders have indicated that they would prefer a political representative who has good communication skills, is not driven by ideology, is known to the people and someone who can deliver the services expected of them.